 Use when: Calendars aren’t helping you get your work done and you want to get clarity on what needs to be done.

 The Productivity Jumpstarter

-Basic Idea: Sometimes we’re running around being busy but aren’t really being productive.
-This aid helps you stop running in circles and start making meaningful progress on your goals.
+Basic idea: Sometimes we’re running around being busy but aren’t really being productive.
+This aid helps you stop running in circles and start finishing your best work.

 Use when: You have no idea what you should be doing and are tired of running in circles.

 Download: The Productivity Jumpstarter

 Basic idea: We sometimes just need a place to capture action items for processing or doing later.
 Most people also brainstorm better off screen than on screen.

 Use when: You have an action item come to mind and you want a safe place to capture it to do or process later.

 Download: The Action Item Catcher